kislow/pretty-OS/README.md

 # pretty-OS

-This repository contains a collection of desktop beautifiers for your operating system.
+This repository contains a collection of desktop beautifiers for your linux operating systems.

 ## Motivation